The 6 best AI help desk software platforms for 2026

 Cons:

-• You are still locked into their platform, and it lacks the advanced workflow tools of other systems.
+- You are still focused within their specific platform, and it may lack some of the advanced workflow tools of larger systems.

 Pricing: AI features are on the Standard plan, starting at $50/month (billed annually), but it’s limited to 100 contacts per month.